 Face

-Meet Dr. David Sieber – Plastic Surgeon San Francisco
+Meet Dr. David Sieber – Eyelid Surgeon San Francisco

 Dr. Sieber, who is double board-certified in plastic and reconstructive surgery, graduated from Loyola University-Stritch School of Medicine and completed a five-year residency in general surgery at Loyola University Medical Center before pursuing further training.

-Dr. Sieber went on to become certified by the American Board of Plastic Surgery and has done thousands of Cosmetic and Reconstructive surgeries over the last 6 years of practice.
+Dr. Sieber went on to become certified by the American Board of Plastic Surgery and has done thousands of Cosmetic surgeries over the last 9 years of practice.

 An eyelid lift, also known as blepharoplasty, is a cosmetic surgical procedure that aims to improve the appearance of the eyelids.
 It involves removing excess skin, fat, and muscle from the eyelids to create a more youthful and refreshed look.
-The procedure can be performed on the upper eyelids, lower eyelids, or both, depending on the patient’s needs and goals.
+The procedure can be performed on the upper eyelid skin, lower eyelid skin, or both, depending on the patient’s needs and goals.

-During your initial consultation, Dr. Sieber will listen to your goals and evaluate your eyes, pointing out any differences he notices and together, you will decide on the treatment plan that best delivers your desired outcome.*
+During your initial consultation, Dr. Sieber will listen to your goals and evaluate your upper eyelid and lower eyelid, pointing out any differences he notices and together, you will decide on the treatment plan that best delivers your desired outcome.*

-An upper and/or lower blepharoplasty is often performed in conjunction with other facial rejuvenation procedures such as a facelift, brow lift, or neck lift.
+An upper eyelid surgery and/or lower eyelid blepharoplasty is often performed in conjunction with other facial rejuvenation procedures such as a facelift, brow lift, or neck lift.

 Eyelid Surgery Technique

-An upper blepharoplasty can be performed either in the office under local anesthesia or in the operating room under general anesthesia if it’s performed as part of another cosmetic procedure such as a facelift or chin liposuction.
+An eyelid surgery targeting your upper eyelids can be performed either in the office under local anesthesia or in the operating room under general anesthesia if it’s performed as part of another cosmetic procedure such as a facelift or chin liposuction.
 Dr. Sieber will discuss all of these options with you in detail during your initial consultation.
-During your upper blepharoplasty procedure, he will remove a section of skin from your upper eyelid as well as any excess fat.
+During your upper blepharoplasty procedure, he will remove a section of skin from your upper eyelids as well as any excess fat.

 The incision line will be placed within the crease of your eye so that any scar will be hidden.* Your incisions will be closed with sutures that will need to be removed in the office about 5-7 days following surgery.